 November 2004 - present: Adjunct Scientist (CDF Lichen Inventory)

 Day is a plant ecologist who studies factors that control plant performance, plant litter decomposition and carbon cycling.

 Franz is an insect systematist who specializes in New World weevil diversity and evolution.
 He curates the Hasbrouck Insect Collection and directs the Biodiversity Knowledge Integration Center (BioKIC).

 Garcia-Pichel is the dean of natural sciences for the College of Liberal Arts and Sciences.
 He studies the roles, adaptations and impacts of microbes in natural environments, from desert soils to shallow marine waters.

 Gaxiola studies the physiological mechanisms by which plants regulate root activity and nutrient uptake.
 His work may be used to engineer crops that could help secure future food supplies.

 Hall is an ecosystem and conservation scientist who studies connections between natural habitats and people.
-She is the co-director of the Envir.
-Life Sciences PhD program and an award-winning teacher in her field.
+She is the Director of the Environmental Life Sciences PhD program and an award-winning teacher in her field.

 Leslie Landrum is a senior research scientist and ASU Herbarium Curator.